kwabenasapong/openpldoc/manual/source/web_remote.rst

 lyrics with the text used.

 For this example we are searching "Songs" and the word "Jesus".
-The results will be displayed under the search button.
+The results will be displayed below the search button.

 .. image:: pics/web_remote_search_complete.png